ankri/react-proximity-feedback/README.md

 Try it out on [CodeSandbox](https://codesandbox.io/s/rm0kxl626q)

-## Constraints
+## Constraints: No mobile support

-There is no mobile version available.
 Since you need access to the cursor this component does not make sense on touch only devices.

 ## Props